Flexible Vertical Federated Learning with Heterogeneous Parties: Introduction

 \section{Introduction}

-Data in modern distributed systems are often generated by multiple parties and must remain on premises to follow regulations (e.g., GDPR~\cite{voigt2017eu}, HIPAA~\cite{hipaa}) and protect sensitive personal information.
-Federated learning algorithms~\cite{pmlr-v54-mcmahan17a} were introduced to provide methods of training machine learning models in distributed systems without the need to share raw data between parties.
-These algorithms achieve this by allowing data-owning parties to train models locally, and only sharing intermediate information with a central parameter server.
-Federated learning has many important applications including personalized healthcare, smart transportation, and predictive energy systems~\cite{zhou2021survey}.
+In modern distributed systems, data are often generated by multiple parties and must remain on premises to follow regulations (e.g., GDPR~\cite{voigt2017eu}, HIPAA~\cite{hipaa}) and protect sensitive personal information.
+Federated learning algorithms~\cite{pmlr-v54-mcmahan17a, kairouz2019advances, DBLP:journals/tist/YangLCT19} were introduced to provide methods for training machine learning models in distributed systems without the need to share raw data between parties.
+In these algorithms, data-owning parties train models locally and share intermediate information with a parameter server to update the global model.
+Federated learning has many important applications including personalized healthcare, smart transportation, and predictive energy systems~\cite{kairouz2019advances, zhou2021survey}.

-\emph{Vertical Federated Learning} (VFL) algorithms are an important class of federated learning algorithms.
-In VFL scenarios, parties' local datasets share a common sample ID space but have different feature sets.
-For example, consider a hospital, bank, and insurance firm that wish to collaboratively train a model to predict risk scores of individuals without directly sharing raw user information with one another.
-These parties store information about the same persons, but each party has a distinct set of information for each individual person, such as medical history, financial transactions, and vehicle accident reports.
-In VFL, each party typically trains a local feature extractor, while a central server combines the outputs of all parties' feature extractors, known as \emph{embeddings}, to train a fusion model in order to make the final prediction.
+\emph{Vertical Federated Learning} (VFL) is an important class of federated learning.
+In VFL, parties' local datasets share a common sample ID space but have different feature sets~\cite{DBLP:journals/tist/YangLCT19, liu2019communication, castiglia2022compressed}.
+This is in contrast to \emph{Horizontal Federated Learning} (HFL), where all parties' datasets share the same feature space, but each party's data corresponds to a distinct set of sample IDs~\cite{ pmlr-v54-mcmahan17a, ZhouC18Kstep, SattlerWMS20, ChenSJ20, jamali2022federated}.
+For example, consider a case where a healthcare provider, insurance company, and wearable device manufacturer wish to collaboratively train a model to identify diseases without directly sharing raw user information with one another~\cite{Sun2019-ki}.
+These parties store information about the same people, but each party has a distinct set of information for each individual.
+In VFL, each party typically trains a local feature extractor, while a central server trains a fusion model.
+The parties periodically exchange intermediate information for updating their local models.
 We provide an example of a VFL model setup in Figure~\ref{vflmodel.fig}.
-VFL is in contrast to \emph{Horizontal Federated Learning (HFL)}.
-In HFL, all parties' datasets share the same feature space, but each party's data corresponds to a distinct set of sample IDs~\cite{ wang2018cooperative, koloskova2020unified, castiglia2021multilevel}.
-VFL has important applications in several areas, including finance risk prediction, smart manufacturing, and discovery of pharmaceuticals~\cite{kairouz2019advances}.